theSalted/TerrainVisualizer/README.md

 ## How to Build

 For Mac OS X, before you do any coding, you must install command-line utilities (make, gcc, etc.).
 Install XCode from the Mac app store, then go to XCode, and use "Preferences/Download" to install the command line tools.
-Most students use a text editor of their choice, and the Terminal to compile the homework on Mac.
+Most students use a text editor of their choice, and the Terminal to compile the project on Mac.

 On Linux, you need the libjpeg library, which can be obtained by "sudo apt-get install libjpeg62-dev libglew-dev".
 For Windows and Mac OS X, the starter code contains a precompiled jpeg library.
 On Intel-based Apple chips, the jpeg library should work as is.
 On Apple M1/M2/M3 ARM chips, you need to take the following steps to get jpeg library to compile and link: